gravitational/robotest/README.md

 ## Integration Tests

 The package uses [ginkgo] as a test runner.
-The tests are split into [specs] (independent pieces that can be tests individually and in arbitrary order).
+The tests are split into [specs] (independent pieces that can be tested individually and in arbitrary order).
 We differentiate the tests in two directions: AWS and bare metal.

 Here're the relevant top-level test specs: